 Greylock girls’ soccer

-DALTON -- Three years to the day after the passing of former coach Robert "Boog" Powell, the Wahconah Regional girls soccer team continued
+DALTON -- Three years to the day after the passing of former coach Robert "Boog" Powell, the Wahconah Regional girls soccer team continued his winning ways, beating Greylock 3-0.

 The game was rescheduled from the Sept.
 24 cancellation due to electrical problems at the field.